SyXo/telegramFileManager/README.md

 ## Testing (currently only for GNU/Linux)
-* The test generates a random file, uploads it to telegram, downloads it and then checks if the 2 files are the same
+### The test generates a random file, uploads it to telegram, downloads it and
+then checks if the 2 files are the same
 * Create a file in the script folder named `config.py` with the contents:
 ```
 api_id = <app_id>
 api_hash = <api_hash>
 ```
-You can obtain these by following the guide below.
+You can obtain these by following `Getting app_id and api_hash` below.
 * Do `make test` to transfer a 3G file
 * Additionally, you can give the `test_filesize=<size>` argument to specify size
 * and/or `test_args=resume(1|2)` argument to check soft|force cancelling
 * Example: `make test test_filesize=10G test_args=resume1`
-* Your phone number and confirmation code will only be asked the first time you run the tests, after that they will be saved as `a1.session`
+* Your phone number and confirmation code will only be asked the first time you run the tests, after that they will be saved as `a1.session` in the script directory

 ### Getting app_id and api_hash
 * Log in to your [Telegram core](https://my.telegram.org)